1CH1GO/machine-learning-notes/Ch1. Basics.md

 	print('Eigen vectors:\n', eigen_vecs, '\n')
 	```
 **Singuar Value Decomposition**
 * The process of singular value decomposition, also known as SVD, is another matrix decomposition or factorization process such that we are able to break down a matrix to obtain singular vectors and singular values.
-Any real matrix will always be decomposed by SVD even if eigen decomposition may not be applicable in some cases.
+Any real matrix will always be decomposed by SVD even if eigen decomposition may not be applicable in some cases.</br>
 ![$M_{m\times n} = U_{m \times n}S_{m \times n}V^T_{n \times n}$](https://render.githubusercontent.com/render/math?math=%24M_%7Bm%5Ctimes%20n%7D%20%3D%20U_%7Bm%20%5Ctimes%20n%7DS_%7Bm%20%5Ctimes%20n%7DV%5ET_%7Bn%20%5Ctimes%20n%7D%24)
 	```python
 	# SVD